AndreasHeger/CGATReport/doc/Tutorial3.rst

 Testing this data source::

-   sphinxreport-test -t WordCounter -r debug
+   cgatreport-test -t WordCounter -r debug

 This output is not very informative.
-Sphinxreport contains methods (objects of the type :class:`Tranformer`) modify data before display.
+CGATReport contains methods (objects of the type :class:`Tranformer`) modify data before display.
 For example, the :class:`TransformerHistogram` computes a histogram (``-m histogram`` or ``--transformer=histogram``)::

-   sphinxreport-test -t WordCounter -r table -m histogram
+   cgatreport-test -t WordCounter -r table -m histogram

 The array of word length is replaced with two arrays for bins and values.
 Again, the tabular output is not very informative.
 However, the histogram is easily plotted choosing a different :class:`Renderer`::

-   sphinxreport-test -t WordCounter -r line-plot -m histogram
+   cgatreport-test -t WordCounter -r line-plot -m histogram

 Most objects of type :class:`Renderer` or :class:`Transformer` accept options.
-Options are passed with :file:`sphinxreport-test` with the ``-o arg=value`` or ``--option=arg=value`` syntax.
+Options are passed with :file:`cgatreport-test` with the ``-o arg=value`` or ``--option=arg=value`` syntax.
 For example to compute the histogram in the range from 0 to 100 in steps of size 5 and to display the histogram as lines, we can specify::

-   sphinxreport-test -t WordCounter -r line-plot -m histogram -o range=0,100,5 -o as-lines
+   cgatreport-test -t WordCounter -r line-plot -m histogram -o range=0,100,5 -o as-lines

 ****************************************************